RachWalm/spelling-game/README.md

 #### Put input boxes relating to letters on screen

-An additional function was created to do the input boxes correlated with the letters in the word called buildLetters.
+An additional function was created to do the input boxes correlated with the letters in the word called *buildLetters*.
 This required a for loop associated with each letter.
-This function also called functions to check if the first letter had been requested or if on a repeat through, what letters had already been inserted, wantedFirstLetter and whatComplete respectively.
-It also called the function disableArrayBoxes.
+This function also called functions to check if the first letter had been requested or if on a repeat through, what letters had already been inserted, *wantedFirstLetter* and *whatComplete* respectively.
+It also called the function *disableArrayBoxes*.

-empty input
+- empty input
 ![input](documents/input-boxes.png)

-first letter requested
+- first letter requested
 ![firstletter](documents/first-letter.png)

-retained letters from skipped word
+- retained letters from skipped word
 ![skipped](documents/skipped.png)

 #### Only allow focused input activity

-disableArrayBoxes also used a for loop across the letters in the word but this time to disable the input ability of all but the relevant box and to put focus on the relevant box.
+*disableArrayBoxes* also used a *for* loop across the letters in the word but this time to disable the input ability of all but the relevant box and to put focus on the relevant box.
 In the above examples the top one has focus on the first box, then next the second box and the last the fifth box as they are the next letter required.

 The disable input was learnt from [W3](https://www.w3schools.com/jsref/prop_text_disabled.asp).

 #### Checking that key pressed was a letter not number, special character etc.

 Several functions were used to assess the if the letter was correct.
 It needed to be a letter or not accepted.
-Special character, numbers and other keys needed to be avoided. 'lettersOnly' checks if the key relates to a letter, this was adapted from [W3 code to take letter only from](https://www.w3resource.com/javascript/form/all-letters-field.php#:~:text=You%20can%20write%20a%20JavaScript,HTML%20form%20contains%20only%20letters.&text=To%20get%20a%20string%20contains,%2F).
+Special character, numbers and other keys needed to be avoided. *lettersOnly* checks if the key relates to a letter, this was adapted from [W3 code to take letter only from](https://www.w3resource.com/javascript/form/all-letters-field.php#:~:text=You%20can%20write%20a%20JavaScript,HTML%20form%20contains%20only%20letters.&text=To%20get%20a%20string%20contains,%2F).
 This allowed me to identify '/^[A-Za-z]+$/'.
 If it did not fall into that range then an alert was raised in handleKeys.

 ![alert](documents/alert.png)

 However, this still left several keys that could be activated and put into the input such as tab and shift.
-So additionally the functionality lettersNotInput was created using two functions, getModifierState and keycodes to avoid those keys giving superfluous information.
+So additionally the functionality *lettersNotInput* was created using two functions, *getModifierState* and *keycodes* to avoid those keys giving superfluous information.

 ```JS
 function lettersNotInput(typed) {